 We have helped Active-Duty and Veterans members report their assaults to authorities, attend medical examinations and court hearings, helping them advocate for themselves and justice.

 A primary focus of Veteran Sisters’ advocacy is working to improve investigation rates of sexual assault in the military and for consistent, action-deterring military punishments to be imposed on those found guilty.
 Holding perpetrators of sexual violence and sexual assault accountable is the only way to stamp out its existence.

-To support and advocate for Military Sexual Trauma (MST) survivors.
+To support and advocate for the unique needs of Women Veterans and all Military Sexual Trauma (MST) survivors.